Preserved Moss: Best Types and Creative Applications

 There are, truly, an endless number of ways you can apply and make the most out of your preserved moss.

 Alternatively, with preserved moss, you can create open-top planters that live mosses usually cannot withstand.
 With no need for water or mist, you can arrange a combination of cushion mosses alongside pebbles and sand to make a little zen garden.
-Perhaps use a coconut for a stunning moss bowl.

 There’s a versatility afforded that allows for endless experimentation.
 As I’m writing, I keep getting new ideas.